nshelton/csma_302_1/README.md

 We're going to write some shaders that will modify the video coming out of your webcam live for our online class video chat!

-The final assignment should be submitted by Friday August 3 at midnight.
+The final assignment should be submitted by Sunday August 5 at midnight.

 ## Setup